timba2000/AIValue/replit.md

 - Added theme toggle in sidebar with light/dark/system mode options
 - Enhanced animations and transitions throughout the application
 - Updated PrioritizationMatrix canvas to render appropriately in both themes
+- **Hierarchical Business Units (Dec 2025):**
+  - Added 3-level hierarchy support for business units within companies (e.g., Division → Department → Team)
+  - Business units can now have parent/child relationships with parentId field
+  - API validation ensures: same company, max 3 levels deep, no circular references
+  - Cannot delete a business unit that has children (must reassign or delete children first)
+  - Businesses page displays units as collapsible tree with level indicators
+  - Filter dropdowns show hierarchical indentation for visual clarity
+  - Dashboard metrics aggregate data from all descendant units when parent is selected
+  - Pain Points and Processes pages also aggregate descendant data in filters
 - **Code Quality Improvements (Nov 2025):**
   - Created shared API hooks (`useApiData.ts`) for companies, business units, and processes
   - Refactored PainPointList, ProcessList, and BusinessesPage to use React Query consistently